 Family violence matters

-The first hearing date must be within 14 days after a safety notice is issued.
+- a family violence safety notice, the hearing date must be within 14 days after a safety notice is issued.

-If there is an application and summons, the hearing date is usually several weeks after the applicant applies for an intervention order.
+- an application and summons, the hearing date is usually several weeks after the applicant applies for an intervention order.
 It may be sooner if the respondent has been bailed or is in custody.
-We have more information on how:

 This is not a full list of legislation associated with this topic.
 See the Victorian Government's legislation website for more information.